filecoin-project/devgrants/README.md

 <!-- KEEP THIS BLURB FOR RE-OPENING -->
 <!-- If you have (1) a working prototype that (2) matches the current focus area and (3) concrete _next steps_ for your project, consider applying for a microgrant! -->

-These grants are intended for independent developers, small studios, non-profits, activists, and researchers.
-Applicants may be working independently or continuing with work started at a course or hackathon.

 The microgrants are intended for early stage projects.
 If your project has already received more than $30,000 USD from any source, please apply for an open grant (details below) rather than a microgrant.

 [**LEARN MORE AND APPLY FOR A MICROGRANT**](https://github.com/filecoin-project/devgrants/blob/master/microgrants/microgrants.md) • [**See Accepted Microgrant Proposals**](https://github.com/filecoin-project/devgrants/blob/master/microgrants/accepted-microgrant-applications.md)